hibbitts-design/grav-skeleton-course-hub-site/user/themes/bootstrap4-open-matter/_demo/intermediate-course-hub/presentations/module-09/presentation.md

 ---
-title: Placeholder Slide
+title: Placeholder Slides - Module 9 Title
 ---

 [.text: alignment(center)]

 # CPT 363

-### Slides Placeholder - Module 9
+### Placeholder Slides - Module 9

 > “A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg